Finding an online platform to help you sell online is a bit like choosing washing powder at the supermarket.

 Etsy - Best ecommerce marketplace for handmade and vintage items

 Etsy is a handmade and vintage emporium.
-So much so in fact that you can only sell these items, along with craft supplies on the platform.
+So much so that you’re restricted to selling items of this nature, along with craft supplies on the platform.

 This makes it an ideal place for individual sellers to get their online selling journey off the ground and sell to a specialist market.